GavRobbs/byakugan/README.md

 - The frontend (byakugan-fe), which is a React application, built using Vite
 - The backend (stream-app), which is a Python/Flask application

-The program has been dockerized.
+The program has been dockerized (ie. **YOU NEED DOCKER**).
 It exists as a command line launcher and a TKinter based GUI launcher.

 The GUI launcher is easy to run, just use **python manage.py** and follow the instructions.